San Miguel De Allende Guanajuato, Mexico Travel Guide

 Generally in excellent condition, well-maintained, and offer safer travel.
 Pay tolls in cash or at times with a credit card.

-Recommended for extended journeys.
+Recommended for longer travels.

 Can be less well-maintained, narrower, and pass directly through towns.
 Often feature unmarked speed bumps ("topes").